mattpolzin/JSONAPI/README.md

 }
 ```

-To enumerate them, the requirements of an `EntityDescription` are
+The requirements of an `EntityDescription` are:
 1. A static `var` "type" that matches the JSON type; The JSON spec requires every *Resource Object* to have a "type".
 2. A `struct` of `Attributes` **- OR -** `typealias Attributes = NoAttributes`
 3. A `struct` of `Relationships` **- OR -** `typealias Relationships = NoRelatives`